lorniu/pdd.el/README.md

   :SYNC    - Whether to execute synchronously (boolean) :TIMEOUT - Timeout in seconds
-  :RETRY   - Number of retry attempts on timeout
+  :RETRY   - Number of retry attempts on timeout :PROXY   - Proxy used by current http request
+  :QUEUE   - Semaphore object used to limit concurrency (async only)

 Returns:
   Response data in sync mode, task object in async mode.)